kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Three components:
   1. **Groups**: the logical component, i.e. Webserver group, Application group, or Database group, etc.
   1. **Configuration Templates**: Groups use a launch template or a launch configuration as the configuration template for its EC2 instances.
 Can specify information such as AMI id, instance type, key pair, security groups, and block device mapping for instances.
+    - **Launch configurations** are concerned primarily with creating new instances while staying abstract from the details of what is on those instances.
   1. **Scaling Options**: ways to scale the ASG, such as based upon occurrence of conditions or as scheduled.
 - Scaling Options
   1. **Maintain**: periodic healthchecks ensure that specified configuration is maintained at all times.
 When an unhealthy instance is found, ASG terminates it and launches a new one.